eBay/ebayui-core/src/components/ebay-spark-line/README.md

 ## Description

-The trend line displays data points as a static svg graphic
+The spark line displays data points as a static svg graphic

 ## Attributes